Facebook is pouring money into 2020 campaigns as antitrust investigations heat up

 While lawmakers from both sides took turns slamming Facebook during the hearing, it remains to be seen if the campaign contributions from the company will prevent Congress from passing legislation that would make it easier for federal agencies to press antitrust complaints that could lead to a breakup of large tech monopolies.
 Although Congress cannot take direct action to break up tech giants, the House Judiciary Committee would be one of the first hurdles for such measures.
 Facebook currently faces antitrust probes by the Federal Trade Commission, U.S. Justice Department, and attorneys general in 47 states, and President Donald Trump also has threatened to take action against large tech companies.

-Rep. David Cicilline, a Rhode Island Democrat who leads the panel’s antitrust subcommittee, said testimony from Facebook founder Mark Zuckerberg shows the company is guilty of “classic monopoly behavior.”
-The Menlo Park, California-based company has more than 2 billion active users who it has routinely misled to obtain private data that’s sold to advertisers, helping to reap almost $71 billion in annual revenue.
-Its sites, which also include Instagram, Messenger, and WhatsApp, take up as much as 70% of time spent on social media platforms, according to the U.K. Competition and Markets Authority.
+Representative David Cicilline, a Rhode Island Democrat who leads the panel’s antitrust subcommittee, said testimony from Facebook founder Mark Zuckerberg shows the company is guilty of “classic monopoly behavior.”
+The Menlo Park, California-based company has more than 2 billion active users, who it has routinely misled to obtain private data that’s sold to advertisers, helping to reap almost $71 billion in annual revenue.
+Its sites, which also include Instagram, Messenger, and WhatsApp, take up as much as 70% of the time spent on social media platforms, according to the U.K. Competition and Markets Authority.

 Since the 2020 election cycle began, Facebook, its political action committee, and employees have given $834,100 to House and Senate candidates—more than the $813,600 donated during the entire 2016 cycle but unlikely to surpass the $1.44 million given during the 2018 campaign.
 Campaign contributions from the Facebook political action committee and two top executives—Sheryl Sandberg, chief operating officer, and David Fischer, chief revenue officer—have made up almost 70% of the total amount given during the 2020 campaign.
 During the previous cycle, the three donors accounted for slightly less than 50% of all donations by the company and its employees.